-Refer to page 100 (Audit Committee report) and page 183 (note 36, material accounting policies - Revenue from contracts with customers) and page 146 (note 2, Revenue from contracts with customers and other income).
+Refer to page 102 (Audit Committee report) and page 184 (note 35, Basis of preparation and material accounting policies - Revenue from contracts with customers) and page 148 (note 2, Revenue from contracts with customers and other income).

 QinetiQ Group plc has a large number of contracts which span multiple periods and are accounted for on a percentage of completion (POC) basis in accordance with IFRS 15.
-Long term contract accounting requires a in calculating the forecast costs to complete the contract.
-These judgements drive revenue and profit recognition, and together with cash paid by the customer impact the balance sheet position at the year end. a contract will be loss-making, and judgement is applied to determine the technologically challenging.
+Long term contract accounting requires a number of judgements and management estimates to be made, particularly in calculating the forecast costs to complete the contract.
+These judgements drive revenue and profit recognition, and together with cash paid by the customer, impact the balance sheet position at the year end.